yhe97/umd-design-system-theme/README.md

 ## Current Status

-Most (but not all) components are implemented and ready to use, but development continues, and pull requests are welcome.
+Most (but not all) components are implemented and ready to use, but development continues.
+Not every component is tested, so if you encounter issues consider fixing it and submitting a fix as a pull request or in an Issue comment so that everyone can benefit from the fix.

+We hope that this will become a widely used base theme around the UMD campus with different organizations extending it as needed.

 ## Usage

-The intention is to use this as a base theme or in UI configuration.
+This theme can be used as a base theme or in UI configuration.

-When using these SDCs primarily in template code, first create a new theme folder and set umdds as a base theme.
+To create a new subtheme based on this theme, first create a new theme folder and set umdds as the *base theme*.

 E.g.,